cryptodotis/crypto.is-docs/md/projects/network.md

 ### Convergence

+*High Availability Logical Notary*: We run an HA notary that is open for use.
+You can download our [convergence .notary file](https://crypto.is/static/files/cryptodotisHA.notary) to use our notary.

 *Notary*: We run a notary at convergence.crypto.is that is open for use.
 You can download our [convergence .notary file](https://crypto.is/static/files/cryptodotis.notary) to use our notary.

 *Notary*: We run a second notary at convergence2.crypto.is that is open for use.
 You can download our [convergence .notary file](https://crypto.is/static/files/cryptodotis2.notary) to use our notary.